 Her passion for diving and the environment exploded in the early 70s after the release of Jaws.
-She and Peter traveled the world for the next 30 years on expeditions where we witnessed dramatic changes to ocean wildlife and its habitats.
+She and Peter traveled the world on expeditions where we witnessed dramatic changes to ocean wildlife and its habitats.
 This experience motivated her to march in the streets for smarter, stronger environmental & marine policies and to run for office in her home state of New Jersey, where she was elected to serve three terms as Princeton Borough Councilwomen.

 Wendy was honored to receive the 2014 International SeaKeepers Society Lifetime Achievement Award, which is given annually to an individual or an organization that has demonstrated an extraordinary commitment to ocean conservation and the 2017 Pegasus Foundation Wings Award for excellence in animal and habitat protection.
 Click here to see a video tribute.
 She was thrilled to be inducted into the Women Divers Hall of Fame in 2015 and to receive the Beneath the Sea, Diver of the Year Environmentalism Award in 2016.

 To contact Wendy about media interviews or potential collaboration projects, please email, Laura Bowling, Branding & Communications Consultant, at firstname.lastname@example.org or contact Wendy's Executive Assistant, Mary Fritz at email@example.com.